Shane Mosley vs. Antonio Díaz: Background

 Shane Mosley had scored the biggest victory in his professional career in his previous fight, earning a narrow, and controversial, split decision victory over Oscar De La Hoya in June 2000.
 Given the closeness of the contest, interest for an immediate rematch was high, with the both fighters promoters Bob Arum and Cedric Kushner hoping to get a deal done soon after.
 Mosley himself expressed that he had no qualms with granting De La Hoya a rematch should he want one stating after his victory, "he gave me an opportunity to fight him.
 If he wants a rematch, I've got to give it to him."
-However, De La Hoya, disappointed with his loss, had little interest in an immediate rematch and claimed that "rethink my whole game plan in life" and mulled retirement.
+However, De La Hoya, disappointed with his loss, had little interest in an immediate rematch and claimed that he would "rethink my whole game plan in life" and mulled retirement.
 De La Hoya would ultimately not fight for the remainder of 2001, ending any hopes for a planned November 2000 rematch with Mosley.

-Unable to secure a rematch with De La Hoya, Kushner instead arranged for Mosley to make his first welterweight title defense against little known Antonio Díaz on November 4, 2000, at the The Theater at Madison Square Garden.
+Unable to secure a rematch with De La Hoya, Kushner instead arranged for Mosley to make his first welterweight title defense against little known Antonio Díaz on November 4, 2000, at The Theater at Madison Square Garden.
 Díaz, who had held the fringe IBA super lightweight title December 1997, was fighting for a major world title for the first time.